 products in the card, the details will be automatically saved.

-company’s
+NPhone also is planning to follow the CAP Theorem (Consistency, Availability, Partition Tolerance).

+In normal operations, your data store provides all three functions.
+But network failure is not an avoidable scenario for any organization which forces them to choose one between Consistency and Availability.

+NPhone has chosen consistency over availability all users need a consistent view of the data in their application more than availability.

+These systems are not completely available but strongly consistent which is the company’s priority.

 3.5 Data Analysis

 The company needs solutions to its problems.
 To solve these problems, a comprehensive data analysis will be done.
 Such as:

-Community analysis: To assess most rated items and branches in various areas
+Community Analysis: To assess most rated items and locations in various areas

-Trending product analysis: to figure out which items are requested most and least in retails and online gateways.
+Trending Product Analysis: To figure out which features are requested most by the customers with respect to region.

-Social media analysis: to get clients data who have looked through the online media records of the organization.
+Social Media Analysis: To collect client’s data who have looked through the online media records of the organization.

-Behavioral analysis: to comprehend the purchasing conduct, design, intention of the customers.
+Behavioral Analysis: To comprehends the purchasing conduct, design, intention of the customers.

-Online sale analysis: to see how quick the interest for online deals is expanding.
-Also, to comprehend the most moving class of items.
+Online Sale Analysis: To see how quick the interest for online deals is expanding.
+Also, to comprehend the most moving class of features.

-Precaution analysis: to decide constantly what sort of additional actions can be taken to ensure the staff, clients and general wellbeing.
+Precaution Analysis: To decide constantly what sort of additional actions can be taken to ensure the staff, clients and general wellbeing.

 For data analysis, the company can use below mentioned analysis tools: